Add text to a scene using the

 TextShape component.
 This text sits in a position

 Text in Decentraland supports all utf8 characters, this includes oriental and special characters.

-Note: This component is useful for in-world labels and UIs that exist in the 3D space of the scene, not for the user’s 2D HUD UI.
+Note: This component is useful for in-world labels and UIs that exist in the 3D space of the scene, not for the player’s 2D HUD UI.

 TextShape component is mutually exclusive with other shape components like primitive shapes and glTF 3D models, see Shape components for more details.

 To add text as a label on an existing entity, you create a second entity that has the

 TextShape component and set it as a child of the other entity.